Termination and Notice Period in Kuwait

 - If you want to resign, give 3 months written notice to preserve your full end-of-service indemnity.

-- If terminated unfairly, file a complaint with MSAL within the statutory period.
+- If terminated unfairly, file a complaint with PAM within the statutory period — PAM will attempt mediation before it goes to the Labour Court.

-- Collect all final payments — unpaid salary, leave balance, and indemnity.
+- Collect all final payments — unpaid salary, leave balance, and indemnity — before your residence permit expires.

 What should you NOT do?

-- Do not walk off the job without proper notice — you could lose part of your indemnity.
+- Do not walk off the job without proper notice — you could lose part of your indemnity and be flagged as an absconder.

-- Do not sign a resignation letter your employer wrote for you if you were actually fired — this affects your rights.
+- Do not sign a resignation letter your employer wrote for you if you were actually fired — this affects your rights and your visa status.

-- Do not accept verbal promises of future payment — get everything documented.
+- Do not accept verbal promises of future payment — get everything documented before you leave Kuwait.